goodwill80/Refresher-on-DS-and-Algo/FrontendNotes.md

 What are hooks?
 Give some commonly used hooks.
+- In React, hooks are functions that allow functional components to access and utilize React features, such as state management, lifecycle methods, and context, without the need for class components.
+Hooks were introduced in React version 16.8 and provide a more concise and flexible way to write reusable and stateful logic in functional components.
+- useEffect, useState, useContext, useReducer, useMemo

 Why are components used in React?
 What is the difference between DOM and Virtual DOM?
 What are states in the context of React?